 What happened to NIMHmuck?

 NIMHmuck died primarily due to lack of interest and the difficulty in keeping the aged software that ran it up and running.
 Towards the end of its lifespan, there would only be around 3 people that regularly logged in and importantly, roleplaying just wasn't happening anymore.
 Rather than trying to prop up a dying platform, I decided to take the MUCK offline permanently.
-See also the old NIMHmuck website where I go into a bit more detail and provide links to the Thorn Valley Discord server that serves as a new place for NIMH fans to gather.
+See also the old NIMHmuck website where I go into a bit more detail.

 Are you ever going to finish The Return to NIMH?